rsalmei/refine/README.md

 All commands will:

-1. recursively detect all files in the given paths (excluding hidden .folders)
+1. recursively scan all the given paths (excluding hidden .folders)
     - can optionally perform only a shallow scan
-    - can optionally include only some of the files based on a regex
+    - can optionally filter files based on two regexes (include and exclude)
 2. load the metadata the command requires to run (e.g. file size, creation date, etc.) for each file
 3. execute the command and print the results